Read Our Latest Blog Post

 Price: £205 per person (this also includes the South Coast excursion as detailed above).

-THE BLUE LAGOON ON ARRIVAL OR DEPARTURE from Reykjavik
+THE BLUE LAGOON COMFORT OR PREMIUM PACKAGE from Reykjavik

 Operates: Daily, all year.